Economy of London: Public transport

 London has an integrated public transport system operated by Transport for London under a single electronic ticketing system, the Oyster card.
 The city's network successfully provided transport for the 2012 Summer Olympics.
 It includes the London Underground, London Overground, Docklands Light Railway, London Buses and London River Services.
-A ring of 18 railway stations provides train links to cities, towns and villages around the country as well international services to Paris, Brussels and Amsterdam via the high-speed Eurostar.
-The Thameslink rail network is undergoing a £6bn programme to upgrade and expand the line.
+A ring of 18 main-line railway stations provides train links to cities, towns and villages around the country as well as international services to Paris, Brussels and Amsterdam via the high-speed Eurostar.

-Crossrail

-Crossrail, originally planned to open in 2018 but delayed until 2022, will be a new railway line running east to west through London and into the surrounding countryside.
-It will run on 118 km (73 mi) of track with a branch to Heathrow Airport.
+Crossrail is a railway line running east to west through London and into the surrounding countryside, which opened in 2022.
+It runs on 118 km (73 mi) of track with a branch to Heathrow Airport.
 The main feature of the project is construction of 42 km (26 mi) of new tunnels connecting stations in central London including a branch to Canary Wharf in east London.
-It is Europe's biggest construction project with a £15 billion projected cost.
+It was Europe's biggest construction project with a £15 billion projected cost.
 An additional line, Crossrail 2, has been proposed.

 Roads

-Most of the streets of central London were laid out before cars were invented and London's road network is often congested.
+Most of the streets of central London were laid out before cars were invented, and London's road network is often congested.
 There is a £16/day congestion charge in Central London.
-The Ultra Low Emission Zone (ULEZ) adds an extra charge of £12.50/day for vehicles which do not meet Euro 4 standards for petrol and Euro 6 for diesel (which corresponds to vehicles made before 2007 and 2015 respectively.
+The Ultra Low Emission Zone (ULEZ) adds an extra charge of £12.50/day for vehicles which do not meet Euro 4 standards for petrol and Euro 6 for diesel (which corresponds to vehicles made before 2007 and 2015 respectively).
 The ULEZ charge will be extended to the North and South Circular from October 2021.